mmlabs-mindmaze/mmpack/docs/man/mmpack-mkprefix.rst

 *prefix-path* which will pull packages from the repository whose URL is optionally set by ``--url`` and whose short name is given optionally by ``--name``.
+If *prefix-path* is omitted, the argument --prefix of mmpack is is used.

 If not present, the URL is inherited by the global user configuration of mmpack.
 By default the command will prevent to create a prefix in a folder